NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 }
 ```

 The big O runtime is O(n log n), because sorting an array generally takes O(n log n) time (and we call it twice with `.sort()`).
+What is "n"?
+It's the length in characters of both source and target strings.

 The leetcode submission runtime is 100ms, faster than 34% of other JS solutions.

-With the right insight - that two anagrams have the same character count - we can do better.
+Can we do better?
+With the right insight - that two anagrams have the same character count - we can.
 We also rely on the fact that in a hash table, setting a value and retrieving a value are O(1) operations.

 ```js
 function isAnagram(source, target) {